“Fun in the sun for everyone”

 When does the season start & end?
 How long are games?
 When do they play?

-The house league season starts Monday May 14.
+The house league season starts Tuesday May 22.
 Schedules will be posted on our website at the end of April.
 You will receive an e-mail from your child’s volunteer coach the first week of May.
 There is one game per week during that time period.
 Game times and nights vary depending on the age group.
 This is the coaches responsibility to coordinate.
-The 2018 soccer season ends with playoffs starting the week of September 04 and finishing on Saturday September 08 and Sunday September 09.
+The 2018 soccer season ends with Finals Day Weekend on Saturday September 08 and Sunday September 09.

 Besides games, does the Club schedule practices?